-- 7.1 The Group recognises that it is not just one person's role to safeguard children and young people.
-It requires a collective approach to safeguarding.
-All employees must understand their roles and responsibilities regarding keeping children and young people safe and reporting concerns. - 7.2 During staff induction, staff will receive safeguarding training, including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.
-Staff must be familiar and understand the role of the DSL, the local safeguarding partnership and the individual systems relating to safeguarding within the school.
-Staff must also know, understand and implement the school's behaviour management policy, the staff Code of Conduct & Ethics and the safeguarding response to children who are absent from education or are missing from education KCSiE 2023
+- 7.1 The Group recognises that it is not just one person's role to safeguard children and young people, it requires a collective approach.
+All employees must understand their roles and responsibilities regarding keeping children and young people safe and reporting concerns. - 7.2 During induction, team members will receive safeguarding training, including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.
+Team members must be familiar and understand the role of the DSL/Safeguarding Lead, the local safeguarding partnership and the individual systems relating to safeguarding within the setting.
+Team members must also know, understand and implement the behaviour management policy, the Group's Code of Conduct & Ethics, the safeguarding response to pupils who are absent from school and children who go missing from education or the home, and for team members working in or with the school KCSIE 2024 Part 1

-7.3 Staff are responsible for:
+7.3 Team members are responsible for: